avestura/avestura.github.io/_includes/skills/programming/react.md

-I have done some minimal projects with [React](https://reactjs.org/) and [React version of Fluent UI](https://github.com/microsoft/fluentui) so I have a basic knowledge about it.
+I have done some projects with [React](https://reactjs.org/) and [React version of Fluent UI](https://github.com/microsoft/fluentui) so I have some knowledge about JSX/TSX, React hooks and it's component system.